JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/Albion_Transport_Guide.md

 To find a good Avalonian road:

 1. 🐴 Take a horse from Caerleon and go to an Avalonian road located no more than one map away from the city.
-2. 🗺️ If the Avalonian road is slightly farther, and you see a good red zone map close to the city within that Avalonian road, this is your ideal scenario.
+2. 🗺️ If the Avalonian road is slightly farther from the city gate, and you see a good red zone map close to the city within that Avalonian road, this is your ideal scenario.
 3. 🌟 Sometimes, going one Avalonian road deeper can lead to yellow/blue zones, which are even better.
 4. ⏳ It's always better to take a longer trip than to die and lose all your stuff.